Net Cash Flow Formula: How to Calculate It for SaaS

 What is the difference between net cash flow and profit?

 Profit is an accounting concept that includes non-cash items like depreciation and recognizes revenue when earned (not when collected).
 Net cash flow only counts actual cash movements.
-A SaaS company can be “profitable” on paper while having negative cash flow if customers pay late or if large expenses hit in a single month.
+A SaaS company can be “profitable” on paper while net cash flow is negative if customers pay late or if large expenses hit in a single month.

 Can net cash flow be negative even if MRR is growing?

 Yes.
-Spending heavily on growth — contractors, ads, annual tool subscriptions paid upfront — can push cash outflows above inflows even while MRR climbs.
-The key is whether the negative cash flow is temporary (investment-driven) or structural (expenses permanently exceed revenue).
+Spending heavily on growth — contractors, ads, annual tool subscriptions paid upfront — can push cash outflows above inflows and drive net cash flow into the red even while MRR climbs.
+The key is whether the negative net cash flow is temporary (investment-driven) or structural (expenses permanently exceed revenue).

 How often should I calculate net cash flow?

-Monthly is the standard cadence.
+Monthly is the standard cadence for net cash flow.
 If you’re below 6 months of runway, calculate it weekly.
 The monthly calculation catches trends; the weekly calculation catches surprises like a large unexpected charge or a failed payment batch.

 What is a good net cash flow for a small SaaS?

-Any consistently positive number means the business sustains itself.
+Any consistently positive net cash flow means the business sustains itself.
 For bootstrapped SaaS under €50k MRR, a positive operating cash flow margin of 15–25% of revenue is a healthy target (Bessemer Venture Partners, 2024).
-The absolute number matters less than the trend — improving month over month signals the model works.
+The absolute number matters less than the trend — improving net cash flow month over month signals the model works.

 Free Tool